abelardopardo/ontask_b/docs_src/Scenarios/scenario_03/index.rst

    #.
 Use the preview button with the arrows to see how the different emails are shown (only for the students that satisfy the condition of the filter).

    #.
 Save and close the *Action Out*.
 You now are back to the screen showing the actions in the workflow (you can see the one we just created).
-If you click in the *Email* button, you will be asked for some extra data such as the email subject, the column to use as email address and some options to track email reading or even obtain a snapshot (duplicate) of the workflow as it is right now for future reference.
+If you click on the *Email* button, you will be asked for some extra data such as the email subject, the column to use as email address and some options to track email reading or even obtain a snapshot (duplicate) of the workflow as it is right now for future reference.

       .. figure:: /scaptures/scenario_03_email.png